 Is IMG an exchange accommodator?

-IMG has outstanding relationships with nationally recognized exchange accommodators that we can gladly refer you to as a resource.
-However, IMG cannot provide accommodator services.
+IMG has outstanding relationships with nationally recognized exchange accommodators that we can gladly refer as a resource.
+However, IMG does not provide accommodator services.
 Our specialty is sourcing replacement properties for our clients’ 1031 exchanges.

 Is it possible to use my retirement account to invest in real estate?

 A self-directed IRA or an IRA LLC (known as a “checkbook” IRA) allows you the freedom to invest in real estate including single-family and multifamily (commercial) property.
 This strategy for equity growth continues to grow in popularity.
 There are several custodians and services to choose from including IRA Services, Provident, and IRA Advantage.

 Once your IRA account is established, IMG will work with you and your IRA custodian to place the investment.
 Note that processing an investment through an IRA can take some time, so ideally we begin the process 4-6 weeks prior to the offering closing date.

 Learn More: How to Use a Self-Directed IRA to Invest in Real Estate Karlin Conklin, Kiplinger Contributor